kanidm/kanidm/DEVELOPER_README.md

 ```

 If you get advice or make changes, just keep commiting to the branch, and pushing to your branch.
-When we are happy with the code, we'll merge in github, meaning you can now cleanup your branch.
+When we are happy with the code, we'll merge in github, meaning you can now clean up your branch.

 ```
 git checkout master